-The DVD drive cannot read a CD/DVD.
+The DVD drive cannot read a disc.

-- Make sure that the CD/DVD is correctly seated in the tray, with the label facing up. - Make sure that the CD/DVD is not dirty.
-Clean the CD/DVD with a CD cleaning kit, available in most computer stores. - Make sure that the DVD drive driver is installed correctly. - Make sure that the computer supports the CD/DVD or the files contained.
+- $\mbox{\ensuremath{^{\ast}}}$ Make sure that the disc is correctly seated in the tray, with the label facing up. - Make sure that the disc is not dirty.
+Clean the disc with a disc cleaning kit, available in most computer stores. - Make sure that the computer supports the disc or the files contained.

-You cannot eject a CD/DVD.
+You cannot eject a disc.

-- The CD/DVD is not properly seated in the drive.
-Manually release the CD/DVD following the method described next:

-- 1. Turn off the system. - 2.
-Insert a small rod, such as a straightened paperclip, into the drive's manual eject hole and push firmly to release the tray. - $3.\,Pull\,the\,tray\,out\,until\,fully\,extended, and\,then\,remove\,the\,CD/DVD.$
+- The disc is not properly seated in the drive.
+Manually release the disc following the method described next: - 1.
+Turn off the system. - 2.
+Insert a small rod, such as a straightened paperclip, into the drive's manual eject hole and push firmly to release the tray. - 3.
+Pull the tray out until fully extended, and then remove the disc.